Founded by Ceridwen Dovey & Rowena Potts in 2022, the Archival Futures Collective

-We call ourselves the Archival Futures Collective because our films engage with traces of the environmental past that may no longer be present, or may have been altered dramatically by anthropogenic activity.
-We believe that archives are a repository of ecological memories that can be reanimated and repurposed to say something meaningful about our present world and its possible futures.
+We call ourselves the Archival Futures Collective because we believe that archives are a repository of ecological memories that can be reanimated and repurposed to say something meaningful about our present world and its possible futures.

 Underpinning our work is: